wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/2-device-registration-and-digital-twins.md

 **Tags:**
 A tag does not communicate with the actual device, rather they can be set and read by a back-end application (in this case Connected Field Service) as a way of grouping or organizing devices together.
 Device tags can be defined directly on the IoT Device record in Connected Field Service.

+ >[!Note]
-Note:  Setting and defining Properties and Tags will be covered in more detail in the Property Definition Unit.
+ > Setting and defining Properties and Tags will be covered in more detail in the Property Definition Unit.

 For example:  You might use Tags to define the specific location of an IoT Device.
 If the device is moved from one location to another, we can update the location in Connected Field Service, and the tag will be updated accordingly.